-Rain barrels could be a source of mosquitos if not property maintained.
-Through a County-sponsored program, rain barrels are distributed with a screen for the top to prevent mosquitos from getting in.
-If you think some mosquitos might be able to get in your barrel, we also recommend the use of mosquito dunks — to enter to kill any larvae in the barrel.
+Rain barrels could be a source of mosquitoes if not property maintained.
+Through a County-sponsored program, rain barrels are distributed with a screen for the top to prevent mosquitoes from getting in.
+If you think some mosquitoes might be able to get in your barrel, we also recommend mosquito dunks to kill any larvae in the barrel.

 What are mosquito dunks?
 A natural insecticide (in disc form), which kills mosquito larvae.
 It is harmless to birds, fish, wildlife, and pets.
 Simply place a dunk in any standing water to control larvae for up to 30 days.
 They are available at hardware stores, some pet stores and online.